Program updates are in progress, please refer to the 2016-2017 course catalog (PDF) for program information.

 This unique 16-month program combines academic study with supervised clinical experience.

-Graduates of the program receive the Associate of Applied Science degree and are eligible
+Graduates of the program receive an Associate of Applied Science degree and are eligible

 to take the appropriate national, regional and/or state examinations.
 Applicants are

 encouraged to contact the state boards of dentistry in the states in which they wish

 to practice for individual licensing requirements and circumstances for licensure